Nutrition Strategies for Sustainable Performance

 Don’t forget the fats

-Though not directly detailed on the ‘performance plate’, fats are an essential macronutrient that should also be included in meals and snacks throughout the day.
-Did you know that many key vitamins are fat soluble?
-This means they are best absorbed by the body when paired with a fat source.
-This means you might not get as many nutrients out of that big salad without some dressing…
+Fats are an essential (and often underrated) macronutrient that should also be included in meals and snacks throughout the day.
+Many key vitamins are fat soluble, meaning they are best absorbed by the body when paired with a fat source.
+So, instead of ordering that 'salad with dressing on the side', consider whether that dressing could give you a nutrient boost instead.

 Research has shown that healthy fats – like the kinds found in avocados, olive oil, fish, and nuts – may support sex hormone regulation by reducing the risk of menstrual cycle irregularity and promoting healthy testosterone levels.
 Healthy hormones, healthy body!